mbaumer/us_hep_funding/docs/_states/MI.md

 [Back to top](#top)
 ## MI-11 -- Rep. Haley M. Stevens (D) -- [Wikipedia](https://en.wikipedia.org/wiki/MI-11)
 ### Committees
-Haley M. Stevens is the #4 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Haley M. Stevens is the #4 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Haley M. Stevens is the #8 Republican on the House Committee on Science, Space, and Technology
+Haley M. Stevens is the #8 Democrat on the House Committee on Science, Space, and Technology

-Haley M. Stevens is the #1 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Haley M. Stevens is the #1 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```